kubeshop/monokle/docs/cluster-compare.md

 - Browse to a folder containing manifests / kustomizations / Helm charts
 - Preview the desired kustomization or helm values file
-- Select the desirec cluster context in the Cluster tab to the left
+- Select the desired cluster context in the Cluster tab to the left
 - Press the "Cluster Compare" button at the top of the Resource Navigator:

 ![Cluster Compare](img/cluster-compare-button.png)